GovTechSIOT/DECADA_PLAYBOOK/docs/OnBoardDevice/Overview.md

 **<u>Device Lifecycle Management</u>**

-Agencies can use the following flow chart to have an overview of the DECADA usage from on-boarding to the management of their devices via DECADA:
+Agencies can use the following flow chart to have an overview of the DECADA usage from on-boarding to the management of their devices via DECADA.
+(Click on flowchart boxes to navigate to the relevant webpage):
 <div class="mermaid">
 flowchart TD
     B1-->C4